 Thirty-three percent of Māori say the arts supported their wellbeing to get them through COVID-19 (2% higher than the national average).
-Māori have also engaged significantly more in new arts and cultural activities than the national average (16% compared with 13%).
+Māori have also engaged in new arts and cultural activities significantly more than the national average (16% compared with 13%) because of COVID-19.

 Forty-nine percent of Māori see the arts playing a vital role in the COVID-19 recovery.
-There's also an appetite to retain online access to the arts, with 54% of Māori wanting the choice to attend the arts in person or watch them online
+There's also an appetite to retain online access to the arts, with 54% of Māori wanting the choice to attend the arts in person or watch them online.